boltlabs-inc/zip-spec/zip-bolt-support.rst

 2.4 Channel Closing
 -------------
 To close the channel, the customer can initiate by posting most recent commitment transaction that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode.
-This consists of a closing token (e.g., blind signature on the most recent wallet) and channel tokens) or an initial wallet commitment (if there are no payments on the channel).
+This consists of a closing token (e.g., blind signature on the most recent wallet and channel tokens) or validation of the initial wallet commitment (if there were no payments on the channel).

 * version: 2
 * locktime: 0